Oh Hi There!

 • “How often are crews working short or without ideal staffing?”

-• “What systems are in place to prevent burnout besides pizza and resilience modules?”
-(For the love of God dont invoke pizza party protocol in your interview)
+• “What systems are in place to prevent burnout besides pizza and woo-woo online learning modules?”
+(For the love of God dont invoke pizza party protocol in your interview..Actually, maybe just ask what systems are in place to prevent burnout… stop there).

 Aircraft, Equipment & Resources

 Nothing builds character quite like fighting broken equipment in the back of a vibrating tin can while somebody’s blood pressure actively leaves the chat (we’re cooked).
-Equipment issues aren’t just annoyances in transport medicine.
-They become patient care issues very quickly.
-Candidates should know whether crews are heard when they identify problems or whether maintenance requests disappear into the corporate abyss.
+Equipment issues aren’t just annoyances in transport medicine; they become patient care issues very quickly.
+Candidates should know whether crews feel heard when they identify problems or whether maintenance requests disappear into the corporate abyss of “we’ll look into it”.

 • “How quickly are maintenance concerns addressed?”